openshift/origin/README.md

         $ export OPENSHIFTCONFIG=`pwd`/openshift.local.config/master/admin.kubeconfig
         $ _output/local/go/bin/osc create -f examples/hello-openshift/hello-pod.json

-In your browser, go to [http://localhost:6061](http://localhost:6061) and you should see 'Welcome to OpenShift'.
+4. In your browser, go to [https://localhost:6001](https://localhost:6001) and you should see 'Welcome to OpenShift' after a little while once the pod has started correctly.

 ### What's Just Happened?